petrsynek/MLPipeline/readme.md

 ### Assignment Q/A:

 - Inputs are defined in one place of assignment as list of strings while at same time being dict of strings (e.g. from command line, different outputs to **specific** output names)
 - Pipeline definition of input yaml in project assignment is not well-made.
-Everything is list, even if it is obviously dict.
-Implementation of code which mends this, cost me seconds of my life which won't come back.
-- I used (against the rules) 3rd party library which is yaml for yaml parsing.
-I am not going to reinvent the wheel.
-- Making my own pipeline was fun, but you know that it is bad idea, don't you?
-There are like a bazillion of project which, if not perfectly fitting, you can fork it and modify.